1. Cut the heating element to desired lengths.

 3. Using the provided silver connectors and 14 gage wires, strip the wire and insert it to the crimp.
 Using standard plyers crimp the wire and connector together.

-5. Repeat this method and connect all the heating elements together.
-Keep the white wire and black wire on their respective sides.
+5. Repeat this method and connect all the heating elements to the transformer.
+Keep the red wire and black wire on their respective sides.

-7. Mount your transformer near an outlet and connect the two wires that come out of the transformer, one to the black wires and one to the white wires.
+6. Mount your transformer near an outlet and connect the two wires that come out of the transformer, one to the black wires and one to the red wires.

-10. Go to the last element run and put your tester on the connector.
-You should have 24v.
-If you do, continue testing every connection to make sure they all are at looking for 24v.
+9. Go to the last element run and put your tester on the connector.
+You should have 23v.
+If you do, continue testing every connection to make sure they all are at looking for 23v.
 When complete tape over each connection with electrical tape covering connection completely.

 Fail Safe Wiring Diagram Required!